 In case of the untimely death of an employee during employment, he is entitled to gratuity as follows:

-The full eligible amount paid as a gratuity to an employee is completely tax-free and thus attracts no tax at all.
+The full eligible amount paid as a gratuity to an employee is completely tax-free.
 Additionally, the word “eligible” means the amount to which an employee is legally entitled to as per the gratuity calculation formula.
 It means that if an employee is entitled to a sum of Rs 15 lakhs as gratuity, but his employer pays him Rs 17 lakhs, then this extra amount of Rs 2 lakhs (Rs 17 – 15 lakhs) to which the employee is not legally entitled to, attracts a tax.
 Furthermore, the employee has to pay a certain amount on this extra earned money calculated as a certain percentage.

 On July 1, 2022, the new labour law went into effect for all businesses and organisations.
 The working hours, Provident Fund, and in-hand salary were decreased in accordance with the new labour law.
 This law will have the most effect on take-home salaries.
 According to the new gratuity rules of 2022, employers must make sure that basic pay makes up 50% of an employee’s CTC (cost to the company) and that employee allowances, house rent, and overtime make up the remaining 50%.